Skip to content

 Future Revisions

-• v3: Incorporate real component fits once hardware is in hand — verify Pi + HAT stack height, button stem height clearance
+• v3: Incorporate real component fits once hardware is assembled — verify display + board stack height, button stem clearance

-• v4: Add lanyard loop, redesign battery bay for specific battery model
+• v4: Add lanyard loop, finalize battery bay for specific battery model